1932 Wisconsin gubernatorial election

 The 1932 Wisconsin gubernatorial election was held on November 8, 1932.
 Incumbent Republican Governor Philip La Follette was defeated in the Republican primary, and in the midst of the Great Depression and nationwide voter dissatisfaction with the Republican Party, Democratic nominee Albert G. Schmedeman defeated Republican nominee Walter J. Kohler Sr. and Socialist nominee Frank Metcalfe with 52.48% of the vote.
 Schmedeman became the first Democrat to win a gubernatorial election in Wisconsin since George Wilbur Peck in 1892.
-2 years later, in 1934, La Follette would run for Governor again and defeated Schmedeman, this time running with the Progressive Party.
+Two years later, in 1934, La Follette would run for governor again and defeated Schmedeman, this time running with the Progressive Party.

-As of 2022, this marks the last occasion that Waupaca County has voted Democratic in a gubernatorial election.

-Primary elections
+This was the only Democratic victory in a Wisconsin gubernatorial election between 1892 and 1958.
+As of 2022, this is the most recent gubernatorial election in which Juneau, Shawano, and Waupaca have voted for a Democratic candidate.

 Primary elections were held on September 20, 1932.